About Me

 Then, in January 2022, while preparing for a Master’s degree on Social Entrepreneurship, I discovered there already was a longtermist movement!

-I became deeply involved with the Effective Altruism group at my university and dropped out of school to pursue direct longtermist community building and research while living at a longtermist group house in Berkeley, California.
+I became deeply involved with the Effective Altruism group at my university and dropped out of school to pursue direct longtermist community building and research while living at a longtermist group house, “Time Cube,” which co-founded in Berkeley, California.

 I was quite thrilled when Will MacAskill wrote the book, “What We Owe the Future,” proposing trajectory change as on par with extinction risk due to the threat of value lock-in (1) (2).
-Trajectory change was half of my book, and I had been sad to see most longtermists had gone sour on “Broad Longtermist” strategies (1) (2), which my book preferred, with most longtermists favoring narrow strategies such as technical AI safety.
+Trajectory change was half of my book, and I had been sad to see most longtermists had gone sour on flourishing futures type work (1) (2), with most longtermists favoring existential risk interventions such as technical AI safety work.

 In 2024, I requested a debate week on this topic, and in 2025, I got my wish.
-Unfortunately, I got carried away writing an essay for the competition and spent about half a year writing a 35,000-word (still unfinished) essay—although an intermediate summary version is available here.
+Unfortunately, I got carried away writing an essay for the competition and spent about half a year writing a 35,000-word (still unfinished) essay.
+An intermediate version is available here.
+The conclusions are broadly similar to those in Will MacAskill’s “Better Futures” essay series, and after his publication I sharply de-prioritized this work, though it is about 90% complete and I will likely publish soon.

 Jordan Arel